 It is a list of things you can and can't do in the exam room.
-Your exam centre will give you a Notice to Candidates, but you can also see a copy online.
+Your exam centre will give you a Notice to Candidates, but you can also see this online here.

 4. What do I need to take with me on exam day?